Flow: A Modular Learning Framework for Mixed Autonomy Traffic: Related Work

-\newCathy{ \textit{Mixed autonomy}.
-A widely deployed form of vehicle automation is adaptive cruise control (ACC), which adjusts the longitudinal dynamics for vehicle pacing and driver comfort, and is grounded in classical control techniques \cite{TechnicalCommitteeISO/TC2042010, Ioannou1993, Vahidi2003}.
-Similarly, cooperative ACC (CACC) uses control theory to simultaneously optimize the performance of several adjacent vehicles, such as for minimizing the fuel consumption of a vehicle platoon \cite{Shladover2005, Rajamani2002, Lu2004, Sheikholeslam1992, VanArem2006}.
-ACC/CACC may be viewed as an early form of mixed autonomy.
-This article will similarly study longitudinal vehicle controllers, with a key difference being our focus on system-level rather than local objectives, such as the average velocity of all vehicles in the system, which is typically important in operations and planning contexts. }
+\textit{Mixed autonomy}.
+A widely deployed form of vehicle automation is adaptive cruise control (ACC), which adjusts the longitudinal dynamics for vehicle pacing and driver comfort, and is grounded in classical control techniques~\cite{TechnicalCommitteeISO/TC2042010, Ioannou1993, Vahidi2003}.
+Similarly, cooperative ACC (CACC) uses control theory to simultaneously optimize the performance of several adjacent vehicles, such as for minimizing the fuel consumption of a vehicle platoon~\cite{Shladover2005, Rajamani2002, Lu2004, Sheikholeslam1992, VanArem2006}.
+Partial (C)ACC adoption is a form of mixed autonomy.
+This article similarly studies longitudinal vehicle controllers, with a key difference being our focus on system-level rather than local objectives, such as the average velocity of all vehicles in the system, which is important for system operations and planning.

-Recently, a few studies have started to use formal techniques for controller design for system-level evaluation of mixed autonomy traffic, including state-space \cite{Cui2017} and frequency domain analysis \cite{wu2018stabilizing}.
-There are also several modeling- and simulation-based evaluations of mixed autonomy systems \cite{Kesting2007a, Yuan2009, Au2014} and model-based approaches to mixed autonomy intersection management \cite{sharon2017protocol}.
+A few studies have started to use formal techniques to design controllers for system-level evaluation of mixed autonomy traffic, including state-space~\cite{Cui2017} and frequency domain analysis~\cite{wu2018stabilizing}.
+There are also several modeling- and simulation-based evaluations of mixed autonomy systems~\cite{Kesting2007a, Yuan2009, Au2014} and model-based approaches to mixed autonomy intersection management~\cite{sharon2017protocol}.
 Despite these advances in controller design, these approaches are generally limited to simplified models, such as homogeneous, non-delayed, deterministic driver models, or restricted network configurations.
 This article proposes to overcome these barriers through model-agnostic sampling-based methods.

-Recent field operational tests by Stern, et al.\cite{Stern2017} demonstrated a reduction in fuel consumption of 40\% by the insertion of an autonomous vehicle in traffic in a circular track to dampen the famous instabilities displayed by Sugiyama, et al. \cite{Sugiyama2008} in their seminal experiment.
-These tests motivate the present work: it demonstrates the power of automation and its potential impact on complex traffic phenomena such as \textit{stop-and-go} waves~\cite{PicolliBook}.
+Impressively, concurrent work by Stern, et al.~\cite{stern2018dissipation} demonstrated, in field operational tests, a reduction in fuel consumption of 40\% by the insertion of an autonomous vehicle in traffic in a circular track to dampen the famous instabilities displayed by Sugiyama, et al.~\cite{Sugiyama2008}.